Joshanson527/Pico-pong/README.md

   Connect the SCL pin of the OLED display to GPIO 1 (pin 2)
   Connect the SDA pin of the OLED display to GPIO 0 (pin 1)

-Plug in the Pico to a power source and ready up by wiggling your joystick up and down
+Plug in the Pico to a power source and ready up by wiggling your joystick up and down!

-If it doesn't work, check your pin connections
+If it doesn't work, check your pin connections.
-If the joystick doesn't work, try using VRx instead of VRy, or turn your joystick sideways
+If the joystick doesn't work, try using VRx instead of VRy, or turn your joystick sideways.